-The clusters of urban regions in the form of communities in the network space yield geographically cohesive areas, in spite of different community detection methods and forms of human spatial interactions were used.
-Researchers argue that those geographically cohesive areas are related to the distance decay effects, which implies that the interaction strength between two urban regions decreases as the geographical distance between them increases.
-However, few research efforts are carried out to explore the linkages between the spatial proximity effects and the characteristics of the underlying spatial interactions, which is critical for explaining how the spatial interactions affect the shapes of connected geographical areas (i.e., urban boundaries).
+Researchers argue that those geographically cohesive areas taking the form of communities in the network space are related to the distance decay effect, which implies that the interaction strength between two urban regions decreases as the geographical distance between them increases.
+However, few research efforts explored the linkages between the spatial proximity effects and the characteristics of the underlying spatial interactions, which is critical for explaining how the spatial interactions affect the shapes of connected geographical areas (i.e., urban boundaries).
 While geographical distance is not explicitly expressed constraint in the “virtual” human interactions, we argue that seeking answers from the mobility network of spatial interactions with the characteristics of underlying mobility patterns can help to explain how distance decay effects affect the interaction strength and the shape of depicted urban boundaries.

 2.1.
 Large-scale mobility network from geo-located Twitter data

 To construct a large-scale mobility network of human spatial interactions, the capability of capturing human movements with fine-grained spatial and temporal granularity is critical.
-The low-resolution mobility data collected from census records (Rae 2009) is estimated and aggregated at census tract level and does not necessarily reflect movements of the same individuals.
-In terms of collecting detailed mobility data of individuals, using GPS trackers tends to produce the most accurate records of individuals’ movements, which means a high degree of recording accuracy of user locations and update frequency (Zheng et al. 2008).
-However, the data is often limited in spatial scale (e.g. within a specific city or region) with a small group of people, for example, 182 and 226 volunteers participated in collecting such mobility data in (Zheng et al. 2008) and (Rhee et al. 2011) respectively.
-Other than tracking people directly, the vehicle-based GPS data is often tied to a specific vehicle (e.g. taxi), which may only be accessible to a limited group of people (Kung et al. 2014).
+The low-resolution mobility data collected from census records (Rae 2009) are estimated and aggregated at census tract level and do not necessarily reflect movements of the same individuals.
+To collect detailed mobility data of individuals, using GPS trackers tends to produce the most accurate records of individuals’ movements, which means a high degree of recording accuracy of user locations and update frequency.
+However, the data are often limited in spatial scale (e.g. within a specific city or region) with a small group of people, for example, 182 and 226 volunteers participated in such mobility data collection in (Zheng et al. 2008) and (Rhee et al. 2011) respectively.
+Other than tracking people directly, the vehicle-based GPS data are often tied to specific vehicles (e.g. taxi), which may only be accessible to a limited group of people (Kung et al. 2014).
 Another popular mobility data source found in academic literature is the mobile phone call data in the form of Call Detail Records (CDR), where the locations of mobile users are estimated by cell tower triangulation with accuracy in the order of kilometers (González et al. 2008; Kung et al. 2014; Zhong et al. 2014).
 Such a dataset can cover relatively large spatial scale (e.g., national level) (Sobolevsky et al. 2013) and a large portion of the population in the study region (Kung et al. 2014).
-However, due to the concerns of infringement on individual privacy, the mobile phone call data is not publicly accessible, which is not ideal for the replicability in scientific findings or comparisons across different regions.
+However, due to the concerns of infringement on individual privacy, the mobile phone call data are not publicly accessible, which is not ideal for the replicability in scientific findings or comparisons across different regions.